HRLO77/CLImail/README.md

 An CLI email client written in python. _Should_ support different email providers such as outlook, gmail, hotmail etc.

-Install with - python pip install CLImail
+Install with - python-m pip install CLImail

 The default server it uses is gmail, if you want to use any other email provider, make sure to enter the correct server, ports and address.